KabbAmine/vCoolor.vim/README.md

 Mapping
 -------

-To change the mapping by default, add to your *vimrc*.
+To change the mapping by default, add to your vimrc.

 	let g:vcoolor_map = '<NEW_MAPPING>'
 	let g:vcool_ins_rgb_map = '<NEW_MAPPING>'		" Insert rgb color.
 	let g:vcool_ins_hsl_map = '<NEW_MAPPING>'		" Insert hsl color.
 	let g:vcool_ins_rgba_map = '<NEW_MAPPING>'		" Insert rgba color.

-Each mapping works in both `NORMAL` and `INSERT` mode (You can disable all of them, see Customization part for tha).
+Each mapping works in both `NORMAL` and `INSERT` mode ([You can disable all of them](#disableMaps) if you want).

 Customization
 -------------

+To get hex colors in lower case by default, add to your vimrc:

+	let g:vcoolor_lowercase = 1

-To disable all default mappings and map only what you want, add to your *vimrc*:
+To disable all default mappings and map only what you want:<a id="disableMaps"></a>

 	let g:vcoolor_disable_mappings = 1

-To get hex colors in lower case by default:

-	let g:vcoolor_lowercase = 1

 TODO
 ----

-- A better regex patterns.
+- :white_medium_square: A better regex patterns.
+- :black_medium_square: Handle rgba colors.
-- Handle ~~rgba~~ and hsla colors.
+- :white_medium_square: Handle hsla colors.
-- Add possibility to modify 2 or more rgb colors in a line.
+- :white_medium_square: Add possibility to modify 2 or more rgb colors in a line.

 Thanks
 -------